Serve in a Martini glass

 - Add all the ingredients to your Boston shaker.
 Add the freshly brewed espresso last (just before adding the ice) to reduce dilution.

 - Add ice then shake hard for 15 – 20 seconds.
-Shake this cocktail hard is important.
-It will activate the espresso that creates that beautiful foamy top.
+Shaking this cocktail hard is important as it will activate the espresso that creates that beautiful foamy top.
 The general rule is, if in doubt, shake again & shake harder.

 As a drink, it’s a delicious bitter-sweet combination of vodka, coffee liqueur and espresso.
 When made properly, it’s sophisticated, edgy and unexpectedly strong.

 It’s also suitable for almost any occasion.
 Whether you’re indulging in your night’s first cocktail, taking it as an indulgent after-dinner digestif, or throwing your office Christmas party, the espresso martini will take your night where it needs to go!